 Though not all their funds overlap, and Kernel offers a few unique funds like the Electric Vehicle Innovation and Global Clean Energy funds.
 However, Kernel won’t suit shorter-term investors given they don’t have any bond or cash funds.

-In terms of fees, Kernel’s fund management fees are roughly in line with the Smartshares and AMP range of index funds, with their core funds charging 0.39%.
-As a bonus, Kernel gives a 0.10% fee rebate if you invest over $25,000 with them.
-However, they also charge a $36 per year fee if you’re invest more than $1,000 – this can be expensive as it equates to 3.60% for a balance of $1,000, so they’re better suited to those investing larger amounts.
+In terms of fees, Kernel’s fund management fees are slightly cheaper than the Smartshares and AMP range of index funds, with their core funds charging 0.25%.
+However, they also charge a $60 per year fee if you’re invest more than $25,000 – this can add a bit of weight to their fees as it equates to an additional 0.24% fee for a balance of $25,000.

 Hatch and Stake are not direct competitors to InvestNow, given their focus as brokers for US listed investments.
 However, the US listed ETFs they offer provides even more variety, and some are compelling alternatives to InvestNow’s funds.
 For example, the Vanguard S&P 500 ETF has the exact same underlying investments as the Smartshares US 500 ETF with a lower management fee (0.03% vs 0.34%).